Hiking the Stunning Vereda da Ponta de São Lourenço (PR8) in Madeira

 Famous viewpoint from the Ponta de São Lourenco trail in Madeira.

-Luckily there are two beaches along the hike called Praia das Sardinhas and Praia de São Lourenço where you’ll be able to swim in the ocean.
+The hike itself is out in the open, so you’ll be exposed to the sun on the entire hike.
+Luckily, there are two beaches along the hike called Praia das Sardinhas and Praia de São Lourenço, where you’ll be able to swim in the ocean.

 Along the hike, right before the final ascent to the Miradouro de São Lourenço, there’s a little cafe where you can order food, book boat tours, and use the restroom (for 1 Euro).